RoseWater98/RoseWater98/README.md

 Video of the project I'm currently working on : https://youtu.be/AHFs2mg0-Yo

-Since the project is not finished yet, I will only share the character script :
+Since the project is not finished yet, I will only share the character script.